 - Swine flu is a respiratory disease caused by influenza viruses that infect the respiratory tract of pigs and result in a barking cough, decreased appetite, nasal secretions, and listless behavior; the virus can be transmitted to humans.

 - Swine flu viruses may mutate (change) so that they are easily transmissible among humans.

-- The 2009 swine flu outbreak is due to infection with the so-called H1N1 virus and was first observed in Mexico.
+- The April 2009 swine flu outbreak (pandemic) was due to infection with the H1N1 virus and was first observed in Mexico.

 - Symptoms of swine flu in humans are similar to most influenza infections: fever (100 F or greater), cough, nasal secretions, fatigue, and headache.

 - The incubation period for the disease is about one to four days.

 - Swine flu is contagious about one day before symptoms develop to about five to seven days after symptoms develop; some patients may be contagious for a longer time span.

 - The disease lasts about three to seven days with more serious infections lasting about nine to 10 days.

 - Vaccination is the best way to prevent or reduce the chances of becoming infected with influenza viruses.